-&lt;sup>29 For asset management companies subject to the title 1bis of book III of the AMF General Regulation for their AIF management activity.
+&lt;sup>30 For asset management companies subject to the title 1bis of book III of the AMF General Regulation for their AIF management activity.
+Cash pooling allows companies within a group to pool their cash in a single bank account, generally that of a holding

-30 Cash pooling allows companies within a group to pool their cash in a single bank account, generally that of a holding company.
+&lt;sup>31 Cash pooling allows companies within a group to pool their cash in a single bank account, generally that of a holding company.
 The other bank accounts included in this pool are regularly debited or credited via this central account.

-- the immediate availability upon first request, initiated by the management company, of an amount equivalent to the sums placed within cash pooling; - a precise identification of investment methods expressly indicating exclusions (financial futures instruments etc.); and - The integration into the monitoring programme of an investment methods review for capital made available within the framework of cash pooling.
+- The integration into the monitoring programme of an investment methods review for capital made available within the framework of cash pooling.

-More generally, the programme of operations must review the policy maintained by the asset management company concerning the management of availability (both for the additional portion as well as for the portion below the minimum capital requirement).
+More generally, the programme of operations must review the policy maintained by the asset management company concerning the management of availability (both for the additional portion as well as for the portion below the minimum capital requirement0.